How to Setup Addons on a Bedrock Server

 Export World

-option to initiate this process. - In the newly opened window, save this .mcworld file somewhere easily accessible.
+to start this process. - In the newly opened window, save this .mcworld file somewhere easily accessible.

 Right-click